VinceW31/SkyHD/README.md

 sudo /home/pi/SkyHD/installer.sh
 ```

 The installation script will now install everything for you over the next 10 to 15 min.

-The installation script will ask you for your SkyHD box IP address, this can be found from your Sky Box menu as follows:
+The script will ask you for your SkyHD box IP address, this can be found from your Sky Box Network settings menu.

-At the end it will wait for you to get your SKY Remote ready so that it can learn your TV's IR commands for TV Power On/Off, Mute, TV Vol Up and TV Vol Down.
+At the end of the script it will try to detect the presence of a BlackBean RM3 device thats active on your WiFi network.
+If its successful then the script will automatically upate the required files with your BlackBean settings.
+If its not successful then it will just time out and carry on automatically without setting up a BlackBean device.
+You can always add a BlackBean RM3 IR device at a later date and just run the RM3_Setup.py script to capture it.

-When prompted you must point your SKY Remote directly downwards at the top of the BlackBean RM3 and press the appropriate button.
-You will have 30 seconds to do this per command.
+wait for you to get your SKY Remote ready so it can learn your TV's IR commands for TV Power On/Off, Mute, TV Vol Up and TV Vol Down.
+If you dont want to complete this element of the installation then just wait for it to time-out and detect nothing.
+If you are continuing then, when prompted, you must point your TV/SKY Remote directly downwards towards the top of the BlackBean RM3 and then press the appropriate button.